Marker Logo

 Topics.
 This historical marker is listed in these topic lists: ArchitectureIndustry & CommerceNotable Buildings.
 A significant historical year for this entry is 1851.

 Location.
 43° 39.113′ N, 79° 22.263′ W. Marker is in Toronto, Ontario.
 It is in Old Town.
-Marker is on George Street just north of Adelaide Street East, on the right when traveling north.
+It is on George Street just north of Adelaide Street East, on the right when traveling north.
 The marker is mounted beside the addition entrance, near the northwest corner of the original Bank of Upper Canada Building.
 Touch for map.
 Marker is at or near this postal address: 97 George Street, Toronto ON M5A 2N4, Canada.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Bank of Upper Canada Building / L'édifice de la Banque du Haut-Canada (a few steps from this marker); Historic Post Office & Bank of Upper Canada Buildings (a few steps from this marker); De La Salle Institute Building (within shouting distance of this marker); York Post Office / Le Bureau de Poste de York (within shouting distance of this marker); George Brown College (within shouting distance of this marker); 61-75 Jarvis Street (about
+At least 8 other markers are within walking distance of this marker: The Bank of Upper Canada Building / L'ιdifice de la Banque du Haut-Canada (a few steps from this marker); Historic Post Office & Bank of Upper Canada Buildings (a few steps from this marker); De La Salle Institute Building (within shouting distance of this marker); York Post Office / Le Bureau de Poste de York (within shouting distance of this marker); George Brown College (within shouting distance of this marker); 61-75 Jarvis Street

 Paid Advertisement